jzheaux/katacoda-scenarios/distributed-authorization/00-intro.md

 ### How Do Browsers Interact with REST APIs?

 The most common is for a front-end to talk to REST APIs over AJAX.
-This presents some important security considerations that you'll need to consider when building front-ends.
+In the previous scenario, you negotiated this with HTTP Basic, but it has some drawbacks:

+* The user's password is storaged and managed in the browser, lowering security
+* The browser can hand up those credentials via third-parties, lowering security, and
+* The password has to be re-hashed on each request, lowering performance

+By the end of this scenario, you'll have addressed these, though they will be replaced with a more minor concern.
 In a future scenario, you'll learn about an alternative setup that's recommended by the Browsed-Based Apps Best Practices RFC.

 ### Goals of This Scenario

 This scenario teaches you:

-- How to configure a Spring REST API for CORS
+- How to configure a Spring REST API to accept bearer tokens
-- How to configure a Spring REST API for CSRF
+- How to configure a Spring REST API for CORS when using bearer tokens
+- How to map an existing backend user to claims in a bearer token

 It also covers some basic patterns that are important to secure software design like: